 Any time you switch from a homegrown internally developed application to one that is purchased off the shelf from a vendor, you’re going to face a challenging task.
 Based on my own experience, this is especially true when the application you’re replacing is used to manage digital certificates.
 Most large companies initially created their own certificate management application because in the early days there was a lack of mature tools in the commercial space.
 This is no longer the case and more and more companies are moving towards an off-the-shelf solution.
-I’d like to offer you some practical advice on how to make that transition as smooth and productive as possible as you migrate to mature machine identity protection.
+I’d like to offer you some practical advice on how to make that transition as smooth and productive as possible as you migrate to mature machine identity management.

 First of all, the transition itself needs to be well thought out and communicated prior to execution.
 If you don’t do this, the migration will end up as a disaster.
 Administrators will be hesitant to move to a new tool because they are already familiar with the current tool and the processes that surround it.
 To minimize this resistance, you will need to have a comprehensive training strategy for getting them familiar with the new tool prior to them actually migrating to it.
 You need to show them that the new tool will provide better automation, more efficiency, and basically that it will make their jobs easier.
 Conducting multiple short duration (2-4 hours) sessions seems to work well.
 This gives the people time to digest the information previously provided and to bring questions in the next session.
 You don’t want a long period of time between sessions though, as many people may forget what you taught them previously.
 Also, if you give administrators the opportunity to actually log in and use the tool in a nonproduction system, you’ll see a huge benefit.
 There is nothing better than actual hands-on training.